Oona King: Peerage

 On 26 January 2011, King was created a life peer as Baroness King of Bow, of Bow in the London Borough of Tower Hamlets.
 She was introduced in the House of Lords on 31 January 2011, where she sat on the Labour benches.
 When her appointment was announced in November 2010, she resigned as a constituency representative to the Labour National Executive Committee, to which she had recently been elected, before attending her first meeting.
 Upon taking her seat in the Lords, King stood down from her Diversity Officer role with Channel 4.
 In 2012, King was elected to the Progress strategy board as a parliamentarian.

 In 2016, she took a leave of absence from the Lords to take a role as YouTube Diversity Director.
-In 2019, she left Google to join Snap, Inc. as their first VP of diversity and inclusion.
+In 2019, she left Google to join Snap as their first VP of diversity and inclusion.
 King was also listed in the annual Powerlist as one of the most influential people of African/African-Caribbean descent in the UK.

-In January 2024, King announced that she has left Snap, Inc. to join Uber as Chief Diversity And Inclusion Officer.
+In January 2024, King announced that she has left Snap to join Uber as Chief Diversity And Inclusion Officer.
 She retired from the House of Lords on 9 July 2024.

 Media work

-King has made appearances on television shows such as This Week, The Daily Politics, The All Star Talent Show and Have I Got News for You.
+King has made appearances on television shows such as This Week, Daily Politics, The All Star Talent Show and Have I Got News for You.
 She hosted a BBC Two documentary on Martin Luther King Jr. and the deep South entitled American Prophet, aired on 29 March 2008.
 She made appearances on the new comedic show Jews at Ten on Channel 4, 9 October 2012.
 In January 2013, she appeared on the ITV skating show Dancing on Ice, being voted off on 20 January.

 Personal life

 In 1994, King married Italian Tiberio Santomarco, while working for an MEP in Brussels.
 The couple have adopted three children, and have a fourth child born to a surrogate mother in 2013.
-She speaks Italian and French fluently.
+She speaks French fluently and some Italian.